dcreager/dcreager.net/content/git/workflows.markdown

 [kernel email]: https://www.kernel.org/doc/html/v4.10/process/5.Posting.html

 How does it work in practice?
-Let's say you've developed an interesting new feature, and you've structured using three commits that build on each other:
+Let's say you've developed an interesting new feature, and you've structured it using three commits that build on each other:

 ![basic feature branch](/git/workflows/figure-1.png){:.figure}

-To get your new feature reviews, you send each proposed commit as a single email.
+To get your new feature reviewed, you send each proposed commit as a single email.
 You construct the emails so that later commits in the series look like replies to earlier commits.
 That way, the entire series shows up as a single thread in your email client.
 Other developers review your code by replying to